remotesynth/ragequit-tips/contribute.md

 ---
-title: Style Guide
+title: How to Contribute to RageQuit.tips
-subtitle: The style guide provides you with a blueprint of default post and page styles.
+subtitle: Share your resources or your story and help others deal with burnout.
 img_path: images/5.jpg
 menus:
   main:
-    title: Style Guide
+    title: Contribute
     weight: 4
 layout: page
 ---